-An "Employer Portal" was developed with the input of employers and launched across our businesses this year with great success.
+Our "Employer Portal" was developed with the input of employers and is accessed by businesses over the last few years with great success.
 It allows employers to see their progress and attendance of their MA or employee whilst at the College in real time.